 The Bondo 20082 is a wood filler/putty for people that need something that works the same, no matter if they’re sealing holes in cracks from an outdoor or indoor location.
 There are numerous features that put it above the rest, but is it right for your home?
 Let’s look further.

 The product might look similar to any canned putty that you’ve seen in a store before.
 When you’re ready to apply it, the solution will settle very quickly.
 For people that have little to no experience with using fillers, this could either be a good or a bad thing.
-If you’re having trouble finishing off the job without it drying on your too early, it’s suggested that you read over the instructions that are shown in the label very carefully, or look at a video to see others filling in wood.
+If you’re having trouble finishing off the job without it drying on your too early, it’s suggested that you read over the instructions that are shown in the label very carefully or look at a video to see others filling in wood.

 Interesting to Know

 In any case, you’ll have it figured out eventually, so don’t worry if things don’t turn out so well on the first attempts at using the Bondo.
 When it does dry as you want it to, you’ll quickly see how nothing ever turns into a crumbly texture.
 This is another good thing since breakage would defeat the purpose of using putty in the first place.
 Instead, the solution will mold over whatever you put it on, whereby you can paint over the finished result or sand it down for a more smooth and parallel shape to the wood.
 Again, painting and staining are possible to do.
-In fact, you might find that it gives off a better presentation once the piece is painted over to resemble that you’re repairing.
+In fact, you might find that it gives off a better presentation once the piece is painted over to resemble what you’re repairing.

 - It has a quick setting and drying time.